Here you’ll find some of the questions people ask about urethane no-crush or zero crush rollers and wheels.

 We can also create unique vane patterns to ensure the wheel “crushes” (or flexes) to a customer’s specification.
 By varying the durometer along with the frequency and geometry of the vanes, the possibilities are almost endless.

-We make zero-crush wheels from 20A up to 85A.
+We make no-crush wheels from 20A up to 85A.
 It all depends on the desired function of the part.
 The options with geometry, material selection and hardness allow for a variety of ways to achieve the same result.
 (See our durometer scale to see how a no-crush wheel compares to harder or softer durometers.)

-Do no-crush wheels have inserts or cores?
+Do no-crush rollers and wheels have inserts or cores?

 It depends on the application.
 Some no-crush wheels simply have a center opening, as you can see in the photo at the top of the page.

 Driving applications, where the material is to be driven or pulled and is uneven in nature, often require an insert or core.

 For idler applications, zero crush rollers and wheels can have a pocket cast at the center into which a bearing is pressed by hand.
 If the bearing wears out, you can easily replace it.

 Can you recover our no-crush rollers or wheels that have a metal insert?